Niilesh-mahajan/Cisco_device/README.md

 (To check your path use)
 import sys
 sys.path
-(and execute)
+(and run)
-(also you can check your current session in output.txt )
+(also you can check your current session log in output.txt )